How to Know When Your Baby has Reflux – and What to Do About ItJune 10, 2014June 9, 2016

 It takes about 100 days of life for a child’s digestive system to become fully developed.
 Prior to attaining maturity, a lack of coordination in the gastrointestinal tract may lead to constant acid reflux.
-But only if your infant’s GERD does not improve within a reasonable time frame, might your doctor opt for the use of medication.
+But only if your infant’s GER does not improve within a reasonable time frame, might your doctor opt for the use of medication.
 Most OTC products are formulated to deal with the pains associated with excessive gassiness.
-But the actual problem of reflux itself often responds well to the use of natural gripe waters such as ColicCalm that can do a great job in helping infants through that vital period of adjustment and development for their delicate and maturing digestive systems while keeping GERD at bay.
+Many parents report that the actual problem of reflux often responds well to the use of natural gripe waters such as ColicCalm that can do a great job in helping infants through that vital period of adjustment and development for their delicate and maturing digestive systems while keeping GER at bay.

 “My son has both colic and reflux.
 He would cry and scream every night for about 3 hours straight.
 Nothing we could do would console and other colic medicines we tried gave him no relief.
 I was a little hesitant to try this one after not having success with the other remedies, but after reading the other testimonials I decided to try.
 It has been amazing.
 We give it to him as soon as his fussiness starts and within minutes he is a happy baby.
 I have never been a real beleiver in herbal remedies but this has changed my mind.
 It saved us when all else failed.”